 Being a real estate agent is hard work.
 You’re not going to be able to avoid it.
 But you can control when you do your work.
-By scheduling, being efficient, and taking advantage of technology, you can make sure that you have the time that you need to enjoy your life outside of work as well.
+By scheduling, being efficient, and taking advantage of technology, you can ensure you have the time you need to enjoy your life outside of work.

 Apart from the above, consider the real estate market.
-Whether you’re in residential real estate or commercial real estate, you will find yourself working longer hours when the market is down.
+Whether in residential or commercial real estate, you will find yourself working longer hours when the market is down.
 Conversely, you will work fewer hours when the market is up.
-Working with the right sponsoring broker can help you manage your time more effectively and reduce the impact these economic issues have on your real estate career.
+Working with the right sponsoring broker can help you manage your time more effectively and reduce these economic issues’ impact on your real estate career.

-Don’t become a real estate agent because you think it’s going to be easy or you think it won’t take time.
+Don’t become a real estate agent because you think it will be easy or won’t take time.
 The hours are put in.
 They are, however, when you choose to put them in.

 There is no typical work schedule for a real estate agent.
 Some real estate professionals work full-time, while others work part-time.
 Some agents work during the week, while others work weekends.
 It all depends on the agent’s circumstances.